tomaszpoliszuk/MagSafeController/README.md

 ## Compatibility
 iOS 12 and above

-## What this tweak do:
+## Features:
-* Adds custom recreation of "MagSafe" Charging View charging view when connecting device to power source
+* recreation of "MagSafe" charging view when connecting device to power source
-* Enables new native "MagSafe" charging view when connecting device to power source on iOS 14.1 and above (on iOS 14.1 you can choose native or custom animation)
+* native "MagSafe" charging view when connecting device to power source on iOS 14.1 and above
-* allows to customize size and color of selected elements (some options are currently disabled in native mode)
+* Control size and color of "MagSafe" charging view elements

 **Make sure that you don't have tweaks that disable charging view**